- Copper cabling

 The twists may help prevent electricity from moving in the same physical direction for long enough to generate sufficient “cross-talk”-style intereference.
 More twists results in less likelihood of cross-talk, and so is higher quality.

 However, the term “twist” refers to wires that are curved around each other.
 More twists means more copper is required, for the same reason that a heavily curved line is a less direct route than a barely-curved line (which is less direct than a completely straight line).
-Naturally, more copper will also involve more of the plastic insulation that is wrapped around the copper.
+Naturally, more copper will also involve more of the plastic insulation that is tightly wrapped around the copper (following the same twisted line as the copper).
 So, presumably since more physical material is required, more twists tends to be more expensive.

 Wikipedia's article on RG-59 (which is about different writing, not twisted pair), does have the following commentary about unshielded twisted pair (“UTP”) category six (Cat6/CAT6) : “UTP such as CAT6 has too many twists in the twisted pairs which results in a poorly performing media for analog signals over long distances”.

 - [#catcblcp]: Twisted Pair Copper Cabling Categories

 The copper cabling itself may fit one of several standards.
 Following are some standards for the copper cabling, and some similar/related standards.
 The term “Category” may often be abbreviated as “Cat.” with a trailing period) or, probably more commonly, as “Cat” (without a trailing period).
 Also, in the latter case, the space after the word “Cat” may often be omitted.

 One thing that may help identify higher quality cable is having more twists.

 - Very simple wiring, which may be used for extremely simple communications.
 For example, Cat 1 may be used for a doorbell which communicates when a button is pressed.

 - Used by telephone communications.
 (A typical telephone wire may use CAT3 cabling with RJ11 connectors.)

 - Category 5